kdoore/CS2335-Gitbook/events_and_actions.md

 # Events and Actions

-We have seen that State Machines provide a simple framework to model complex system such as games and simulations, because the a complex system can be represented using a set of states, events, and transitions.
-When viewing a system through a State-Machine lens: 'an event is something that happens which affects the system.'
+We have seen that State-machines provide a simple framework to model complex-dynamic systems such as games and simulations, because many dynamic systems can be represented using a set of states, events, and transitions.

+###Events
+When viewing a dynamic system through a State-machine lens: "an event is something that happens which affects the system."
 [Wikipedia](https://en.wikipedia.org/wiki/UML_state_machine#Events)

+###Actions
+A state machine responds to events by performing actions.

+For example: changing a variable, performing I/O, invoking a function, generating another event instance, or changing to another state.
+Any parameter values associated with the current event are available to all actions directly caused by that event.
+[Wikipedia](https://en.wikipedia.org/wiki/UML_state_machine#Actions_and_transitions)